We’re not exaggerating when we say that Greenville is one of the most charming cities you’ll ever come across.

-Greenville is home to several top-notch higher education institutions, including Furman University, the oldest private college in South Carolina that’s also ranked No. 14 on the “50 Underrated Colleges Doing Great Things” from College Consensus.
-Neighboring Bob Jones University is known for providing an outstanding Christian liberal arts education, while Greenville Technical College and the University Center offer regionally accredited degree programs at a lower cost than private college.
+Greenville is home to several top-notch higher education institutions, including Furman University, the oldest private college in South Carolina that’s also ranked No. 2 top college in South Carolina from the Forbes- “America’s Top Colleges.”
+Neighboring Bob Jones University is known for providing an outstanding Christian liberal arts education, while Greenville Technical College and the University Center offer regionally accredited degree programs to prepare the Upstate’s workforce.
 Downtown Greenville is also home to Clemson University’s MBA Program.

 With 76,000 students, the Greenville County School District is the largest in the state and 44th largest in the nation.
 It’s home to the first elementary school in South Carolina with a school-wide engineering curriculum, A.J.
 Whittenberg, which partners with major companies like Fluor, GE, and Michelin to give children hands-on learning opportunities.